ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 Three, various applications of Lagrange multipliers in physics ( Lagrangian mechanics, QFT, statmech) seem to imply that Lagrange multipliers are an incredibly deep and important concept, far beyond their initial impression, and I want to understand how and why.

+Disclaimer: this is _not_ a pedagogical treatment of the subject.
+It's me doing it in a weird way to get a chance to play with generalized inverses and some other weird ideas.
+Consider yourself warned.

 -------

 # 1. Lagrange Multipliers as inverting a projection